 1. I agree that my son's/daughter's photograph may be used in CLYC's brochure and other printed publications.
 Yes / No 2 I agree that my son's/daughter's image may be used on CLYC's website.
 Yes / No 3.
-0. images used in local or national newspapers, televised news programmes etc. Yes/No 4 Certain sailing magazines require full names in sailing reports and to accompany pictures ••• of prizewinners.
-May we give this information to reputable sailing magazines such as Yachting?
-Yes / No I have read and understood the Conditions of Use above. l agree e to notify CLYC of any relevant changes in my child's circumstances.
-I confir m that my child is not under a court order.
-Signed d: Name:
+0. images used in local or national newspapers, televised news programmes etc. Yes/No 4.
+Certain sailing magazines require full names in sailing reports and to accompany picture of prizewinners.
+May we give this information to reputable sailing magazines such as Yachts & Yachting?
+Yes / No l agree read and understood the Conditions of Use above. e to notify CLYC of any relevant changes in my child's circumstances. rm that my child is not under a court order.
+Signed d: Date: Name: